top of page

 Social Security Basics:

-1. Claiming Age: The earliest age at which an individual can claim Social Security retirement benefits is 62 years old.
+1. Claiming Age: The earliest age at which an individual can claim Social Security retirement benefits is 62 years old (there are some exceptions).
 However, the longer an individual waits to claim benefits, the higher their monthly benefit amount will be.
 Full retirement age is between 66 and 67, depending on the year of birth, and if an individual waits until their full retirement age, they will receive 100% of their Social Security benefit.

 2. Spousal Benefits: Spouses may be eligible for Social Security spousal benefits based on their spouse's work history.
 Spouses may be eligible to receive up to 50% of their spouse's Social Security benefit, provided they are at least age 62 and their spouse has filed for benefits.